googleapis/release-please-action/README.md

 Release Please assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).

-The most important prefixes you should havein mind are:
+The most important prefixes you should have in mind are:

 * `fix:` which represents bug fixes, and correlates to a [SemVer](https://semver.org/) patch.